googleads/google-ads-php/README.md

 1. C (native): for better performance
 1. PHP (pure): to get started easily

+In the [Getting Started section](#getting-started), we provide steps to use the C implementation.
-By default, the C implementation is used.
-This might not be suitable for some users who then need to use the PHP implementation instead.
+But some users might prefer to use the PHP implementation instead because of security for example.
 The PHP implementation is automatically installed like any other [`googleapis/gax-php`](https://github.com/googleapis/gax-php) dependency via Composer but it is only used if the C implementation is not installed and configured.

 ### Determine which implementation is being used

 The easiest way is to run `php -i | grep protobuf`